gem5/gem5/TESTING.md

 ## Binary test applications

-The code for test binaries that are run in the gem5 guest during testing are found in `tests/test-progs`.
+The code for some test binaries that are run in the gem5 guest during testing can be found in `tests/test-progs`.
 There's one directory per test application.
 The source code is under the `source` directory.

 You may have a `bin` directory as well.
 The `bin` directory is automatically created when running the test case that uses the test binary.
+This is not the case when a test is run via the --bin-path option.
+In that scenario a bin directory will be created in the selected path rather than in `tests/test-progs`.
 The binary is downloaded from the gem5 servers the first time it is referenced by a test.

+Some other tests (like Linux-boot) don't have sources inside gem5 and are simply downloaded from gem5 servers.

 ## Updating the test binaries